NoOrientationProgramming/ProcessingCommon/FileExecuting.md

 ## ABSTRACT

-Class for executing file operations and managing processes.
+Class for executing programs and managing OS processes.

 ## LIBRARY